 Arizona has many rules and statutes regulating its housing market.
 These must be fully considered when preparing an application for rental properties in the state.

-Landlords cannot charge more than 1 and a half months’ rent under Arizona law (33-1321).
+Landlords cannot charge more than 1 and a half months’ rent under Arizona law (ARS 33-1321(A)).
 All deposits must be refundable unless subject to deductions.

 Housing Discrimination Law

 In Arizona, there is no specific state law relating to housing discrimination.
 However, the Fair Housing Act (FHA) is in place.
 The FHA states that it is illegal to discriminate based on the following characteristics: